 Samsung Galaxy M40 India sale: Price, specifications, deals and offers

-Samsung Galaxy M40 goes on sale in India on Tuesday.
-Here are top offers and deals on the latest Galaxy M phone.tech Updated: Jun 17, 2019 17:34 IST
+Samsung Galaxy M40 goes on sale today at 12noon.
+Here are offers on the latest Samsung phone.tech Updated: Jun 20, 2019 10:38 IST

 Hindustan Times

-Samsung’s latest Galaxy M40 smartphone will go on sale in India on Tuesday.
-Priced at Rs 19,990, Samsung Galaxy M40 will be available via Amazon India starting 12 noon.
+Samsung’s latest mid-range phone, Galaxy M40, goes on sale today at 12noon via Amazon India.
+This is the second sale of Samsung’s most expensive Galaxy M smartphone.
+The latest Samsung phone is priced at Rs 19,990.

+Samsung Galaxy M40 comes in two gradient colour options, Midnight Blue and Seawater Blue.
+Samsung has partnered with Reliance Jio, Airtel and Idea-Vodafone to bundle cashbacks and discounts on the phone.

-Samsung Galaxy M40 will be available in Midnight Blue and Seawater Blue gradient colour options.
-Reliance Jio customers will be eligible for double data offer on recharges of Rs 198 and Rs 299 plans.
-Vodafone and Idea customers will be eligible for cashback worth Rs 3,750 as recharge vouchers of Rs 75 for up to 50 recharges.
-They will also get additional 0.5GB data per day for up to 18 months.
+Reliance Jio is giving a double data offer on recharges of Rs 198 and Rs 299 plans with Galaxy M40.
+Vodafone and Idea users will be eligible for Rs 3,750 cashback as recharge vouchers worth Rs 75 each for up to 50 recharges.
+They will also receive 0.5GB additional data per day for up to 18 months.

-Airtel customers will receive additional 100% data for a period of 10 months with Galaxy M40.
-Users with Rs 249 data plan will receive 4GB data per day (up to 560GB data over 10 months).
-Users with Rs 349 plan will get 6GB data per day (benefit of additional 840 GB data over 10 months).
+Airtel is bundling additional 100% data offer for a period of 10 months with Samsung Galaxy M40.
+Users with Rs 249 and Rs 349 plans will receive 4GB data per day and 6GB data per day respectively.

-Samsung Galaxy M40 comes with a 6.3-inch full HD+ display with Infinity O cut-out.
-It is powered by Qualcomm Snapdragon 675 processor with 6GB of RAM and 128GB built-in storage.
-It’s powered by a 3,500mAh battery.
+Samsung Galaxy M40 sports a 6.3-inch full HD+ display with Infinity O cut-out.
+Powered by Qualcomm Snapdragon 675 processor, Samsung Galaxy M40 houses 6GB of RAM and 128GB built-in storage.
+A 3,500mAh battery runs the phone.

-Samsung Galaxy M40 features a triple-camera setup of 32-megapixel, 5-megapixel and 8-megapixel wide-angle lens with 123-degrees field of view.
-On the software front, Galaxy M40 runs on Android 9 Pie-based One UI top.
-It also has Widevine L1 support for HD videos on apps like Netflix and Amazon Prime.
+Samsung Galaxy M40 comes with a triple-camera setup of 32-megapixel, 5-megapixel and 8-megapixel wide-angle lens with 123-degrees field of view.
+On the software front, Galaxy M40 runs on Android 9 Pie-based One UI.
+It also comes with Widevine L1 support for HD videos on OTT platforms like Netflix and Amazon Prime.

 At Hindustan Times, we help you stay up-to-date with latest trends and products.
 Hindustan Times has affiliate partnership, so we may get a part of the revenue when you make a purchase.